lankiman/hng-task-0/README.md

 ### Technologies Used

 - **C#**: The programming language used to build the API.
-- **.NET 9.0**: The framework used for building the web application.
+- **.NET 9.0**: The runtime used for building the application.
+- **ASP.NET: The .NET webframework usind in building the application
 - **JSON**: The response format for the API.

 ## Deployment